 Awards and Recognition

 UIC and the Chancellor honor alumni for the remarkable success they have achieved in their lives and work.
 To view photos from past Alumni Awards Celebrations, click here.
-Nominations for Alumni Awards are currently closed.
-Click here for more information.
+For more information on the alumni awards and nomination process, click here.